Deutsche Reichsbahn: Deutsche Reichseisenbahnen (1920–1924)

-Initially called the Reichseisenbahnen or Deutsche Reichseisenbahnen, the Reich Minister of Transport, Wilhelm Groener, formerly gave them the name "Deutsche Reichsbahn" in his decree of 27 June 1921.
+Initially called the Reichseisenbahnen or Deutsche Reichseisenbahnen, the company was formally given the name "Deutsche Reichsbahn" by decree of the Reich Minister of Transport, Wilhelm Groener, on 27 June 1921.
 In 1922 the old railway divisions (Eisenbahndirektionen) were renamed as Reich railway divisions (Reichsbahndirektionen).

 Deutsche Reichsbahn-Gesellschaft (1924–1937)

 Among the provisions of the 1924 Dawes Plan was a plan to utilize the state railway completely for the payment of war reparations.
 Following the plan's publication, on 12 February 1924, the Reich government announced the creation of the Deutsche Reichsbahn as a state enterprise under the Reich Ministry of Transport (Reichsverkehrsministerium).

 As this was not enough to satisfy the reparations creditors, on 30 August 1924 a law was enacted providing for the establishment of a state-owned Deutsche Reichsbahn-Gesellschaft ("German Imperial Railway Company", DRG) as a public holding company to operate the national railways.
 The aim was to earn profits which, under the Dawes Plan, were to be used to contribute to Germany's war reparations.

 At the same time as the Reichsbahn law was enacted, the company was handed a bill of eleven billion Goldmarks to be paid to the Allied powers, while its original capital was valued at fifteen billion Goldmarks.
 These terms were later amended in the Young Plan.
 Nevertheless, the Great Depression and the regular payment of war reparations (about 660 million Reichsmarks annually) put a considerable strain on the Reichsbahn.
 Not until the Lausanne Conference of 1932 was the Reichsbahn released from its financial obligations.
 In total, about 3.87 billion Goldmarks was paid in reparations to the Allied powers.

 During the DRG period the following milestones occurred: